dstl/srup/README.md

 * Enabling Secure Guest Access for Command-and-Control of Internet of Things Devices (published in Volume 2, issue 2 of the Journal 'IoT') -  https://www.mdpi.com/2624-831X/2/2/13

+* An Assessment of the Performance of the Secure Remote Update Protocol in Simulated Real-World Conditions (published in Volume 2, issue 4 of the Journal 'IoT') -  https://www.mdpi.com/2624-831X/2/4/28

+* Secure Messaging, Key Management & Device Identity for the IoT (presentation to IoT Security Foundation Conference, November 2019) – https://youtu.be/vdjY617WvHo

+* The Secure Remote Update Protocol in Action – Video demonstration – Selected Presentations – https://youtu.be/F0_qlqh0Oiw

 The latest release of the source code can be accessed via [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4575539.svg)](https://zenodo.org/badge/latestdoi/62746329)